 However, if you want to travel to Haridwar as a tourist then the best time to visit here would be between the months of October and February.
 During this time, the temperature is pleasant and chilly compared to the summer season.

-Haridwar has also been mentioned in the scriptures of the Mauryan Empire in 322-185 B.C. and after the Mauryan Empire, it came under the rulership of Kushan dynasty.
-Interestingly, Haridwar also finds its mention in records of the famous Chinese traveller Hiuen Tsang in 629 A.D.
+Haridwar has also been mentioned in the scriptures of the Mauryan Empire in 322-185 B.C. and after the Mauryan Empire, it came under the rulership of the Kushan dynasty.
+Interestingly, Haridwar also finds its mention in records of the famous Chinese traveler Hiuen Tsang in 629 A.D.

 If we refer to the scriptures then, Haridwar has been mentioned by many names several times - like Kapilasthana (because at one point, Maharishi Kapila had his ashram here), Gangadwara and Mayapuri.

-3. Chanda Devi Temple.
 This is again one of the most charming spiritual places to visit in Haridwar.
-It is also known as Neel Parvat Teerth and is considered to be the five pilgrimage centres of Haridwar itself.
+It is also known as Neel Parvat Teerth and is considered to be the five pilgrimage centers of Haridwar itself.
 It is said that if a devotee comes here with all his heart and pray while doing their sadhana, all their wishes and desires get fulfilled.

 From the airport, you will need to book a taxi or take some other means of local conveyance to reach your destination in Haridwar.

-By Road.
 Haridwar is also well connected with other cities via well-maintained road networks.
 On an annual basis, a lot of devotees travel here using roads as their mode of transportation.
-If residing in nearby regions then consider booking a taxi, interstate/private buses or travel here by your own vehicle.
-Majorly the National Highway 58 connects Haridwar with regions like Meerut, Ghaziabad, Roorkee and others.
+If residing in nearby regions then consider booking a taxi, interstate/private buses, or travel here by your own vehicle.
+Majorly the National Highway 58 connects Haridwar with regions like Meerut, Ghaziabad, Roorkee, and others.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here